 Finally, contact the sender to ensure they sent it.
 If you can’t verify that the email is fraudulent with one of these techniques, confirming with your boss can help you avoid a terrible mishap.

-An IT consultant in Los Angeles is usually going to advise against sending large quotients of sensitive information to servers, email addresses or elsewhere, owing to such requests.
+Cyber security in Los Angeles is usually going to advise against sending large quotients of sensitive information to servers, email addresses or elsewhere, owing to such requests.
 When you see emails out of the blue, requesting you to send such data, there’s usually a good chance that phishing is involved.

 Hackers want those they target to not think clearly and immediately comply.
 Accordingly, they demand urgency where either no urgency is necessary or where it’s unexpected.
 Don’t be fooled.
 You can always check to see if someone in your company really sent an attachment or asked you to send anything back.
 Also, don’t click on any links you find in such a suspicious email; they could end up acting as an access portal for some ransomware worm or something else that’s pernicious.